asierra619/work-day-scheduler/README.md

 ## Credits

-Calendly Tutor - Alexis Gonzalez
-Ask BCS - Drew & Rudie
-Thanks to Cat Thompson for providing me with the proper code to highlight each time block appropriately.
+Calendly Tutor - Alexis Gonzalez<br />Ask BCS - Drew & Rudie<br />Thanks to Cat Thompson for providing me with the proper code to highlight each time block appropriately

 ## License